iterorganization/IMAS-Validator/docs/source/installing.rst

     # For development an installation in editable mode may be more convenient
     pip install .[all]

-* Install IMASPy.
+* Install IMAS-Python.

-  Follow the instructions from `IMASPy installation docs <https://sharepoint.iter.org/departments/POP/CM/IMDesign/Code%20Documentation/IMASPy-doc/installing.html>`_
+  Follow the instructions from `IMAS-Python installation docs <https://imas-python.readthedocs.io/en/latest/installing.html>`_

 * Test the installation